 These spring rolls are best consumed the same day they are made.
 Once you refrigerate the spring rolls, the rice paper wrapper will harden.

 For the spring rolls:

-- 2 Persian cucumbers, sliced into matchsticks (or use half of an English cucumber)
+2 Persian cucumbers, sliced into matchsticks (or use 1/2 English cucumber)

 For the peanut sauce: